Serve in aSling glass

 For the origins of the Long Island Iced Tea see 1980s cocktails.

-There are approximately 136 calories in one serving of Long Island Iced Tea (no added sugar* & low-calorie).
+One serving of Long Island Iced Tea (no added sugar* & low-calorie) contains 136 calories.